 Personal Injury Claims.
-Under our current insurance policies, we generally self-insure \$1.0 million to \$5.0 million per occurrence, depending on jurisdiction, with respect to personal injury claims not related to named windstorms in the U.S. Gulf of Mexico, which primarily result from Jones Act liability in the U.S. Gulf of Mexico.
+Under our current insurance policies, which renewed effective May 1, 2024, we generally self-insure \$1.0 million to \$5.0 million per occurrence, depending on jurisdiction, with respect to personal injury claims not related to named windstorms in the U.S. Gulf of Mexico, which primarily result from Jones Act liability in the U.S. Gulf of Mexico.
 Depending on the nature, severity, and frequency of claims that might arise during the policy year, if the aggregate level of claims exceed certain thresholds, we may self-insure up to \$100.0 million for each subsequent occurrence.

 The Jones Act is a federal law that permits seamen to seek compensation for certain injuries during the course of their employment on a vessel and governs the liability of vessel operators and marine employers for the work-related injury or death of an employee.
 We engage outside consultants to assist us in estimating our aggregate liability for personal injury claims based on our historical losses and utilizing various actuarial models.
 We allocate a portion of the aggregate liability to "Accrued liabilities" based on an estimate of claims expected to be paid within the next twelve months with the residual recorded as "Other liabilities."
-At September 30, 2023, our estimated liability for personal injury claims was \$16.1 million, of which \$6.2 million and \$9.9 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our unaudited Condensed Consolidated Balance Sheets.
-At December 31, 2022, our estimated liability for personal injury claims was \$18.3 million, of which \$3.7 million and \$14.6 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our unaudited Condensed Consolidated Balance Sheets.
+At September 30, 2023 March 31, 2024, our estimated liability for personal injury claims was \$16.1 million, of which \$6.2 million and \$9.9 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our unaudited Condensed Consolidated Balance Sheets.
+At December 31, 2022 December 31, 2023, our estimated liability for personal injury claims was \$18.3 million, of which \$3.7 million and \$14.6 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our unaudited Condensed Consolidated Balance Sheets.
 The eventual settlement or adjudication of these claims could differ materially from our estimated amounts due to uncertainties such as:

-- the severity and volume of personal injuries claimed; - the unpredictability of legal jurisdictions where the claims will ultimately be litigated; - inconsistent court decisions; and - the risks and lack of predictability inherent in personal injury litigation.
+- the severity and of personal injuries claimed; - significant changes in the volume of personal injuries claimed; injury claims; - the unpredictability of legal jurisdictions where the claims will ultimately be litigated; - inconsistent court decisions; and - the risks and lack of predictability inherent in personal injury litigation.

 Purchase Obligations.
-At September 30, 2023, we had no purchase obligations for major rig upgrades or any other significant obligations, except for those related to our direct rig operations, which arise during the normal course of business.
+At September 30, 2023 March 31, 2024, we had no purchase obligations for major rig upgrades or any other significant obligations, except for those related to our direct rig operations, which arise during the normal course of business.

 Services Agreement.
 In February 2016, we entered into a ten-year agreement with a subsidiary of Baker Hughes Company (formerly named Baker Hughes, a GE company) to provide services with respect to certain blowout preventer and related well control equipment (or Well Control Equipment) on our drillships.
 Such services include management of maintenance, certification and reliability with respect to such equipment.
-Commitments under the contractual services agreements are estimated to be approximately \$27.0 million in 2023.
+Commitments Future commitments under the contractual services agreements are estimated to be approximately \$27.0 25.6 million annually.
+Total future commitments are projected to be \$88.1 million in 2023. the aggregate over the remaining term of the agreement, including a \$37.0 million commitment for the purchase of consumables and capital spare parts owned and controlled by the vendor at the end of the service arrangement.